smcneece/battery-sentinel/README.md

 ## Data & Backups

-Battery Sentinel stores all device metadata (notes, battery types, alert thresholds, last replaced dates) in a single file within the add-on's data directory.
-This file is included in standard Home Assistant full backups — no special steps required.
+Battery Sentinel stores all device metadata (notes, battery types, alert thresholds, last replaced dates) in a single JSON file managed by the Home Assistant Supervisor.
+This is separate from the add-on code and is included automatically in standard Home Assistant full backups — no special steps required.
+You do not need to back it up manually.

 ---